 Visitors are encouraged to start their visit at the Nature Center—staff members are on hand from 9 am to 5 pm to provide an introduction to the park and answer questions.

 The hiking trail map (updated March 2017) is viewable online, and copies are available at the Nature Center.
+Additionally, at the beginning of most trails, a QR code is posted on the trail sign which will open the appropriate online map.

 The Dundee-Saltpeter Self-Guided Nature Trail begins just outside the Nature Center and follows the blue- and red-blazed trails.
 A guidebook (available online and at the trailhead) directs hikers to numbered points of interest along the trail.
 [1.4 miles]